Holistic Nutrition Certification

 What is holistic nutrition?

-According to Merriam-Webster, nutrition is the act of being nourished, “the processes by which an animal or plant takes in and utilizes food substances.”
 Anything holistic is based on the principle of holism: parts of a whole are interconnected.
-When it comes to health, holistic typically refers to the belief that you need to look at the whole, interconnected person.
+Health, holistic, typically refers to the belief that you need to look at the whole, interconnected person.

 What are holistic nutrition foods?